 Here is a simple recipe for making your own kombucha at home.
 This recipe makes about eight cups of kombucha, but you can also double the recipe to make more, and you still only need one SCOBY disk.

 Yields: 8 cups

-- 1 large glass/metal jar or bowl that has a wide opening.
-You want to avoid using a plastic jar or bowl because the chemicals in the plastic can leach into the kombucha during the fermentation period.
-It’s also possible that ceramic pots might cause lead to leach into the kombucha once the acid comes into contact with the ceramic glaze.
-Look for a big metal or glass jug/jar/bowl online or in large kitchen stores, and make sure the opening is wide enough to allow a lot of oxygen to reach the kombucha while it ferments.
+Avoid using a plastic jar or bowl because the chemicals in the plastic can leach into the kombucha during the fermentation period.
+Ceramic pots might cause lead to leach into the kombucha once the acid comes into contact with the ceramic glaze.
+Look for a big metal or glass jug/jar/bowl and make sure the opening is wide enough to allow a lot of oxygen to reach the kombucha while it ferments.

-- 1 SCOBY disk.
-You will need to purchase a “SCOBY” disk and can find one either in health food stores or online at very inexpensive prices.
-A SCOBY disk can be vacuumed-sealed in a small pouch and shipped directly to your house for only a few dollars, while still preserving all of the active yeast ingredients.
+You can find a SCOBY disk in health food stores or online for relatively inexpensive amounts.
+A SCOBY disk can be vacuum-sealed in a small pouch and shipped directly to your house for only a few dollars, while still preserving all of the active yeast ingredients.

 2. Allow the pot to sit and the tea to steep for about 15 minutes, then remove and discard tea bags.

 3. Let the mixture cool down to room temperature (which usually takes about one hour).
 Once it’s cooled, add your tea mixture to your big jar/bowl.
 Drop in your SCOBY disk and 1 cup of pre-made kombucha.

 4. Cover your jar/bowl with your cloth or thin kitchen towel and try to keep the cloth in place by using a rubber hand or some sort of tie.
 You want the cloth to cover the wide opening of the jar and stay in place but be thin enough to allow air to pass through.